Pylons/pyramid/docs/narr/configuration.rst

 -------------------------

-A third mode of configuration can be employed when you create a :mod:`pyramid` application named *declarative configuration*.
+A third mode of configuration can be employed when you create a :app:`Pyramid` application named *declarative configuration*.
 This mode uses :term:`ZCML` to represent configuration statements rather than Python.
 ZCML is often used when application extensibility is important.
 Most of the examples in the narrative portion of this documentation concentrate on